dart-archive/observatory_pub_packages/packages/intl/README.md

 be at the top-level, we can also omit the [Intl.message][Intl.message] call and provide its parameters to the [Intl.plural][Intl.plural] call instead.

       remainingEmailsMessage(int howMany, String userName) =>
         Intl.plural(
           howMany,
           zero: 'There are no emails left for $userName.',
           one: 'There is one email left for $userName.',
-          other: 'There are $howMany emails left for $userName.'),
+          other: 'There are $howMany emails left for $userName.',
           name: "remainingEmailsMessage",
           args: [howMany, userName],
           desc: "How many emails remain after archiving.",
-          examples: {'howMany': 42, 'userName': 'Fred'});
+          examples: const {'howMany': 42, 'userName': 'Fred'});

 Similarly, there is an [Intl.gender][Intl.gender] message, and plurals and genders can be nested.

       notOnlineMessage(String userName, String userGender) =>
         Intl.gender(
           userGender,
           male: '$userName is unavailable because he is not online.',
           female: '$userName is unavailable because she is not online.',
-          other: '$userName is unavailable because they are not online'),
+          other: '$userName is unavailable because they are not online',
           name: "notOnlineMessage",
           args: [userName, userGender],
           desc: "The user is not available to hangout.",
-          examples: {{'userGender': 'male', 'userName': 'Fred'},
+          examples: const {{'userGender': 'male', 'userName': 'Fred'},
               {'userGender': 'female', 'userName' : 'Alice'}});

 It's recommended to use complete sentences in the sub-messages to keep